anhkh04/snake_game/README.md

 The fruit remains on the board until eaten.
 Your goal is to guide the snake to eat the fruit.
 Each time the snake eats a fruit:
 - Its length increases.
+- The speed of the snake will increase.
-- Your socre increases by 10 points.
+- Your score increases by 10 points.
 - A new fruit appears at a different position on the board.

 <mark>The only way to lose the game is if the snake collides with itself.
 So, navigate carefully and have fun!</mark>